Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 Capital Gains Tax will also almost certainly be increased as another means of 'hitting the rich', and could even start being applied to 'main residence' house sales.
 Stamp Duty thresholds and rates could also get a hike, thus depressing the very housing market demand Labour is using to justify its over-ambitious 'build or bust' house-building targets.

-I doubt whether even a particularly bullish Reeves would dare to abolish spouse-to-spouse transfer exemption, but you never know…if you are lucky enough to have any savings or property left once this government has taken its toll, you might yet find that your wife or husband gets a bill for tax at 40% or even more on their inheritance when you die....happy days ahead indeed for anyone wanting to pass on their hard earned wealth....and their heirs.
+I doubt whether even a particularly bullish Reeves would dare to abolish spouse-to-spouse transfer exemption, but you never know…if you are lucky enough to have any savings or property left once this government has taken its cut of your earnings, (and introduced its new wealth tax) you might yet find that your wife or husband gets a bill for tax at 40% or even more on their inheritance when you die....happy days ahead indeed for anyone wanting to pass on their hard-earned wealth to their heirs.

 Such overt plundering of pensioner wealth will hit not only the individuals themselves but, more to the point, will cut off, or at least severely reduce, their offspring’s inheritance.
 And it will not just affect 'the rich'....whoever they are nowadays.
-The current threshold means that any estate with a property worth more than £325k is immediately liable for IHT of 40% of its value on death, and this can, and does, force rushed sales by the bereaved beneficiaries to pay off HMRC’s demand, which becomes payable straight away.
+The current threshold means that any estate with a property worth more than £325k is immediately liable for IHT of 40% of its value on death.
+Where, as is often the case, the value of the property is the estate's main financial asset, this can, and often does, force rushed sales by the bereaved beneficiaries to pay off HMRC’s demand, which becomes payable straight away.
 Few family houses sell for much less than £325k nowadays, particularly in London and the home counties.

-The reason IHT is such a hated tax is that – it ‘steals’ much of the money we have carefully accumulated over a lifetime to help our offspring in their middle years after we die, and does so at the worst possible time when our relatives are still grieving.
+But the main reason that IHT is such a hated tax is that – it ‘steals’ much of the money we have carefully accumulated over a lifetime to help our offspring in their middle years after we die, and does so at the worst possible time when our relatives are still grieving their loss.

-I'll be looking in more detail at possible consequences in a future article.
+I'll be looking in more detail at possible consequences of this in a future article.

 Despite Labour's (and Reeves' own) protestations to the contrary, don't rule out an increase on the overall income tax (IT) take either...Labour have carefully avoided committing themselves to anything about IT thresholds - these could still be substantially reduced in the autumn statement without actually breaking manifesto commitments.
 A reduction of the 40% threshold from the current £50k to £40k or even £30k would bring an even larger proportion of middle-earner salaries into the higher tax band..and would be 'a nice little earner' for the exchequer.
 'Middle England' beware.....Rachel is coming for You.